 Additionally, a Court may only make a Care Order or Supervision Order in respect of a child if it is satisfied that:

 - The child is suffering, or is likely to suffer, significant harm; and

 - The harm, or likelihood of harm, is attributable to a lack of adequate parental care or control (Section 31).

 In addition, 'harm' is defined as the ill treatment or impairment of health and development.
-This definition was clarified in section 120 of the Adoption and Children Act 2002 (implemented on 31 January 2005) so that it may include 'impairment suffered from seeing or hearing the ill treatment of another' for example, where there are concerns of domestic violence and abuse.
+This definition was revised by section 120 of the Adoption and Children Act 2002 (implemented on 31 January 2005) to include 'impairment suffered from seeing or hearing the ill treatment of another' for example, where there are concerns of domestic violence and abuse.

 There are no absolute criteria on which to rely when judging what constitutes significant harm.
 Consideration of the severity of ill-treatment may include the degree and the extent of physical harm, the duration and frequency of abuse and neglect, the extent of premeditation, and the presence or degree of threat, coercion, sadism and bizarre or unusual elements.

 Each of these elements has been associated with more severe effects on the child, and/or relatively greater difficulty in helping the child overcome the adverse impact of the maltreatment.